MarufZak/study-logs/grokking-web-application-security/README.md

 ### Server-side request forgery

 Internet is client-server protocol.
 Client such as browser makes request to server, and server responds with response.
 Sometimes servers can also be clients, when they send requests to other servers, acting as a client.
-But if user can make the server to send request to any arbitrary URL, the server is vulnerable to SSRF attacks.
+But if user can make the server to send request to any arbitrary URL, the server is vulnerable to _SSRF (server-side request forgery)_ attacks.
 User can make too many requests, and make DoS attack for endpoint server (server which our web server sending requests to).

 ![ssrf](./assets/ssrf.png)